 Fellowships & Awards

 There are a variety of award opportunities available through the Graduate School to support and uplift students as they work towards their goals.
 Available awards include the Dissertation Year Fellowship (DYF), Summer Teaching Assistant Fellowship (STAF), Graduate Faculty Mentor Award, Graduate/Research/Scholarship/Creativity Award (GRSC), and Graduate Teaching Award.
+Further information about opportunities right here on campus can be found in the Fellowships, Funding, & Awards Available to Grad Students Guide.

 The Graduate School awards travel grants to students who are presenting their research and scholarship at professional meetings.
 Travel grants are also available to students who are attending professional development workshops and seminars that will enhance their research agendas.